jamayoral/mfe-cli/README.md

 node index.js
 ```

-## Add generate to system and running standalone
+## Add CLI to the system and running standalone

 ```
 npm link